 The phone’s operating system, HiOS, has improved from a very complex and aggressive OS to an improved and well-optimized interface over the years.
 While testing the device, we didn’t feel any lag especially with the lighter apps like TikTok but we found it struggling during our gaming sessions.
 Online games like PUBG and Asphalt 9 put a huge toll on this entry-level chipset.
 These games take a bit more time to load on both, mobile data and wifi.

 As PUBG runs on the basic graphic settings, you should not expect HD or above results for the display.
-We also noticed continuous frame drops but they were not irritating to such an extent where they will ruin the whole gaming experience.
+We also noticed continuous frame drops but they were not irritating to such an extent that they will ruin the whole gaming experience.
 We should give this phone a little margin of error, after all these phones are not meant to cater to such graphic-hungry apps.
 But, you should expect heating issues especially if you are using the phone for a longer gaming session, and also be ready to experience a minor lag while switching between apps.

 The battery life is one of the most enticing features of this smartphone.
 In our video loop battery drain test, Tecno Spark 5 Pro was completely discharged in 15 hours and 2 mins, and during our 4 hours of social media test, the phone drained out only 33% of the battery which is a very satisfactory consumption rate.
 Most of the battery, in our 4 hours test, was consumed by PUBG i.e. 10% whereas watching videos on YouTube only used 3% of the phone’s battery.